 The old standby is the classic mozzarella, always topped with at least one olive.
 Other popular pies are the Neapolitan (with tomatoes and garlic) and the Calabrese, protagonized by chorizo (course meat sausage).
 Typical extra toppings include red pepper, anchovies, eggs, blue cheese, artichoke hearts and pineapple.
 The American classic, peperoni doesn’t exist in Argentina.

 One Buenos Aires’ original that is sure to bring out one’s inner Diego Maradona is the fugazetta, which includes gooey cheese inside the crust and a generous slathering of caramelized onions and sometimes ham.
-The La Boca pizzeria, Banchero proclaims itself the originator of the fugazza spin-off.
+The downtown pizzeria, Banchero proclaims itself the originator of the fugazza spin-off.

 Around Buenos Aires, Genovese style pizza, particularly fugazetta is often accompanied by fainá, a flatbread made with chickpea flour, water, olive oil, salt and pepper.
 Fancier version include Parmesan cheese, rosemary and onion powder.
 Known as farinata in most of Italy, fainá is designed to be doubled up with the pizza for ‘pizza a caballo,‘ or piggyback pizza.